castwide/gamefic/README.md

 your game's import directory.
 If the script doesn't exist locally, the program will look for it in the Gamefic library.

-The "basics" library provides a bunch of functionality common to text adventures, including the abilities to look around, move between rooms, and pick up objects.
+The "standard" library provides a bunch of functionality common to text adventures, including the abilities to look around, move between rooms, and pick up objects.